Freer House Window Restoration Project by Terry Dunn, WSU Facilities, Planning, and Management

 3 New Giclee Reproductions

 The Freer Gallery of Art, Smithsonian, kindly provided permission and assistance for the reproductions of these works from their collection, and the Detroit Institute of Arts provided members from its collections management team to hang these beautiful additions to the Freer House.
-Each giclee reproduction of paintings that hung in the Freer House has been hung in its origianl location to preserve the authenticity of the house.
+To preserve the authenticity of the house, each giclee reproduction was placed where the original painting hung during Freer's life."

 Variations in Flesh Colour and Green: The Balcony, 1864-1870 (main hall balcony)